 - Continuing Professional Development (CPD) logs will be audited annually.

 *Social workers who hold overseas qualifications are still required to complete a competence assessment when first registering.

 When the new competence measures are developed, we will update this information.

 Once registered, social workers are required to maintain a continuous, up-to-date and accurate record of their Continuing Professional Development (CPD) activities in a CPD log.

 While there is no longer a need to do a competence re-certification every five years, the SWRB will be carrying out an annual audit of CPD logs.

-You are required to keep your CPD log up to date as you may be selected to be audited.
+You are required to keep your CPD log up to date and be ready to be audited each year.

 CPD ensures that social workers stay current, are aware of best evidence in their field of practice, consolidate existing knowledge, and continue to develop new skills and awareness.